howdyai/botkit/readme.md

 `convo.next()` proceed to the next message in the conversation.  *This must be called* at the end of each handler.

+`convo.setTimeout(timeout)` times out conversation if no response from user after specified time period (in milliseconds).

 ### Handling End of Conversation

 Conversations trigger events during the course of their life.
 Currently,